Reshail1/flutter_string_extractor/Readme.md

 flutter_string_extractor ./lib output.json
 ```
 ---
-## Another Approach is to use it as a script:
+## Another Approach is to use it as a package inside your app: